emredagli/physics-constants-explorer/README.md

 The program uses its [default definition file](src/resources/default_definition.json), if `--definition-file` parameter is not provided.
 The default definition file is prepared by using [CODATA](https://physics.nist.gov/cuu/Constants/index.html) values which are the latest experimented and defined values.
-If you want to add new constants or override the existing ones, please check [The Program Inputs](#the-program-inputs) section to get more info.
+If you would like to add new constants or override the existing ones, please check [The Program Inputs](#43-the-program-inputs) section to get more info.

-To make the numeric values be consistent, only SI base units are allowed as units of dimensional constants.
+Only SI base units are allowed as units of dimensional constants.

 The definition file has 2 main collections:
 * `dimensional_constants`